 One thing to note is that this product only comes with a 2 year limited warranty for the memory foam.
 While the foam is decent quality and won’t sag quickly, don’t expect it to last 10 years like the Big Barker.
 The flip-side is that it’s also considerably cheaper.

-Quick Summary: This is an excellent bed for dogs with joint problems, as the memory foam provides great support.
+This is a high-quality bed for dogs with joint problems, as the memory foam base provides great support.
 The two-cover design also protects the bed and makes it easy to keep clean.
 While the foam is thinner than the Big Barker, the high density means your dog still gets plenty of support.

 The biggest difference between this product and the Orthopedic Memory Foam is the filling.
 Instead of a single slab of memory foam, this bed comes with a mixture of shredded memory foam and standard polyurethane.
 The result is a comfortable and cheaper bed, but without the even weight distribution of a true memory foam filling.